tassoskoutlas/devbox/README.md

 	- drupal
 	- symfony

+Each project has an associated domain which is being automatically discovered by vagrant and added to your `/etc/hosts`.

 ### Configuring additional software to be added

 The `additional_packages` variable allows additional software to be included in